Skip to article frontmatterSkip to article content

 The Hadley Cell model

-• We’ll start by generating a reference trajectory using an existing integrator scipy.solve_ivp
+Before implementing our own variable-step methods, we’ll start by generating a reference trajectory using an existing integrator scipy.solve_ivp

 class Hadley: